chinchalinchin/elara/src/source/02_palindromes/01_palindromes.rst

 This method of abstraction and notation will be employed extensively in the subsequent proofs.
 It will be made more convenient with Character Index notation in the next section, after the preliminary notion of *String Length* is defined.
 However, in order to define String Length, a method of referring to a String as a set of ordered non-Empty Characters is required.
 The construction afforded by the Emptying Algorithm operating on any input String *t* will serve that purpose.

 As a brief aside, it may seem the formal system would be better developed by excluding the Empty Character altogether from its Alphabet.
-The Empty Character's presence in the lexicon complicates matter extensively, requiring intricate and subtle definitions.
+The Empty Character's presence in the Alphabet complicates matter extensively, requiring intricate and subtle definitions.

 The reasons for this are two-fold.
 First: the Empty Character *ε* will be necessary for defining the *Pivot* of a Palindrome, the point around which a certain class of Palindrome reflect.
 Second: Strings consisting of only the Empty Character are not a mere novelty of abstraction; They play a crucial role in computer science and database management.
 Any rigorous formal system that excludes the notion of an Empty Character will fail to describe the exact domain from which Language arises, and thus it may fail to account for pre-Language syntactical conditions that necessarily affect the formation of Language.